 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in September 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II emerges as the winner of the contest (12 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the A99 (12 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D Mark II and the Sony A99 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the A99 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.